A look behind the scenes – Sustainability Management and Life Cycle Engineering at the Fraunhofer IST

 What are the plans for the future?

-We will expand projects that focus on sustainable products and processes in industry, and will also consolidate far-reaching collaborations and partnerships.
+We will expand projects that focus on sustainable products and processes in the industry sectors, and further consolidate far-reaching collaborations and partnerships.
 The current focus lies on the mobility sector.
 In the future, we will also expand our expertise to the chemicals sector and in the area of metal and raw-material extraction.
-One focus will thereby lie on the circular economy, with which closed material cycles and a resilient value chain can be achieved.
+One focus will be on the circular economy concepts, with which closed material cycles and a resilient value chain can be achieved.
 The work will not only boost growth, but also promote innovation in order to address industry-specific challenges.
-The aim is to establish the department as a center of excellence for research and development in the field of sustainability management through the consistent implementation of sustainability practices and standards in companies and the application of novel Life Cycle Engineering approaches.
+The aim is to establish the department as a center of excellence for research and development in the field of sustainability management through the consistent implementation of sustainability practices and standards in companies and the application of novel Life-cycle engineering approaches.

 Last modified: